MLRichter/receptive_field_analysis_toolbox/README.md

 </p>

-This is RFA-Toolbox, a simple and easy-to-use library that allows you to optimize your neural network architectures using receptive field analysis (RFA) and graph visualizations of your architecture.
+This is RFA-Toolbox, a simple and easy-to-use library that allows you to optimize your neural network architectures using receptive field analysis (RFA) and create graph visualizations of your architecture.

 ## Installation

-Install this via pip (or your favourite package manager):
+Install this via pip:

 `pip install rfa_toolbox`